ftschirpke/DnD-Campaign-Manager/CONTRIBUTING.md

 ## Format

 Please use the format defined by the [clang-format file](.clang-format) as much as possible.
-But feel free to deviate from this format, whenever doing so greatly improves the readability of the code.
+You may deviate from this format, whenever doing so greatly improves the readability of the code.
+But this should be the exception.
+In most cases changing the [clang-format file](.clang-format) itself might be the better solution.

 ## Commit types